Country Guide

 Road Trips

 Long-distance EV travel in France is comfortable along major autoroutes, with chargers typically every 50-80 km on popular routes.
+Large charging hubs at aires make highway stops convenient.
+If driving from Paris southward, the A6 and A7 autoroutes have excellent coverage.
+The A10 toward Bordeaux and the A8 along the Riviera are also well served.
 Coverage thins out on smaller national roads and in mountainous areas.
-If driving to the south of France in summer, expect higher demand and occasional queues at popular rest stops.
+In summer, expect higher demand and occasional queues at popular rest stops, especially around Lyon and the Rhone Valley.
 Use A Better Route Planner (ABRP) for reliable stop planning.

 Useful Apps